 If a nutrient deficiency is due to an underlying disease, such as celiac disease, a doctor may recommend treatment that includes dietary changes to manage the underlying condition.

 It may not always be possible to prevent glossitis.
-However, a person can lower their risk of developing the condition by:
+However, a person can

 - maintaining a healthful diet